 Corbett School District follows a 4 day week.
-Please see District Calendar for a full list of school days and holidays in the school year.
+Please see the District Calendar at the bottom of the district website for a full list of school days and holidays in the school year.

-a.
-Grades K-3 (all), 4-5 (CAPS): 8:00 AM to 3:35 PM

-b.
-Grades 4-5 (Main Campus): 7:55 AM to 3:40PM

-c.
-Grade 6-8: 7:55 AM to 3:45 PM
+- a.
+Grades K-3 (all), 4-5 (CAPS): 8:00 AM to 3:35 PM - b.
+Grades 4-6 (Main Campus): 7:55 AM to 3:40 PM - c.
+Grade 7-8: 7:55 AM to 3:45 PM - d.

-d.
 Grades 9-12: 7:55 AM to 3:47 PM

-Lockers
+Lockers/Cubbies

-- Lockers and other district storage areas provided for student use remain under the jurisdiction of the district even when assigned to an individual student.
-Students should not leave valuable possessions in their lockers.
+- 1. Lockers and other district storage areas provided for student use remain under the jurisdiction of the district even when assigned to an individual student.
+Students should not leave valuable possessions in their lockers/cubbies.
 Middle School lockers do not have locks on them. - 2.
 A student has full responsibility for the security of the locker and is responsible for making certain it is locked and that the combination is not available to others.
-Valuables

-- should never be stored in the student's locker.
+Valuables should never be stored in the student's locker.
 Students do not have the right to open each other's lockers without permission.
 Students who do will be subject to disciplinary action.
 School district-provided locks must be used. - 3.
 Lockers may be routinely inspected without prior notice to ensure no item which is prohibited on district premises is present, maintenance of proper sanitation, mechanical condition and safety and to reclaim district property including instructional materials.